Medically reviewed by Drugs.com. Last updated on Nov 19, 2021.

 Preparation of Doses

 Reconstitute the powder for injection in the FETROJA vial with 10 mL of either 0.9% sodium chloride injection, USP or 5% dextrose injection, USP and gently shake to dissolve.
 Allow the vial(s) to stand until the foaming generated on the surface has disappeared (typically within 2 minutes).
-The final volume of the reconstituted solution will be approximately 11.2 mL.
+The reconstituted solution will have a final volume of approximately 11.2 mL and concentration of 0.089 gram/mL.
 The reconstituted solution is for intravenous infusion only after dilution in an appropriate infusion solution.

 To prepare the required doses, withdraw the appropriate volume of reconstituted solution from the vial according to Table 3 below.
 Add the withdrawn volume to a 100 mL infusion bag containing 0.9% sodium chloride injection, USP or 5% dextrose injection, USP [see Dosage and Administration (2.4)].